ZainabEid/InstagramZ/README.md

         - run the project

     * Testing:
-        -  '/'  : register new user
+        - go to '/'  : register new user
-        - edit profile
         - '/profile/1' : add new post
+        - edit profile description and image
-        - logout and visit '/profile/1'
+        - logout and visit try to visit '/profile/1' and '/profile/1/edit' //notice policy of user
-        - logout and try to add new post
+        - register more users and add posts
-        - notice 'add profile' link is viewed only for the logged user
-        - logout and visit '/profile/1/edit'
+        - follow and un follow users
-        - login and edit profile title description and image
+        - go to '/' view the follwing user posts